 Understanding how to provide the best possible customer experience is all about addressing your customer needs.
 While this can seem like a simple process, there are many complex ways that customer needs interact with your product/service.
-Organizing customer needs on a shared board can be one of the most effective ways to visualize these needs and create a strategy to meet them.
+Creating a customer needs analysis on a shared board can be one of the most effective ways to visualize these needs and develop a strategy to meet them.

-In this article, we will define customer needs and run through their importance and we’ll walk through 5 simple templates that help address and prioritize them.
+In this article, we will define customer needs, analyze their importance, and walk through 5 simple templates that help address and prioritize them.

 Customer Needs Definition

 Customer needs are the motivations that the consumer has to use or purchase a product/service.
-Their needs can be known or unknown, and either way will have a decisive impact on what they use/purchase and why they do so.
+Whether currently known or unknown, their needs will have a decisive impact on what they use/purchase and why they do so.

-Customer needs can be broken down into many different factors that push people to use or purchase a product/service, and in order to understand their behavior, it’s important to break down their needs and the reasons behind their decisions.
+Customer needs can be broken down into many different factors that push people to use or purchase a product/service.
+In order to understand their behavior, it’s important to break down their needs and the reasons behind their decisions.

 There are three different kinds of customer needs: Functional Needs, Social Needs, and Emotional Needs.